Trade directory · Newark metro · Delaware

 Licensing Requirements

-Delaware requires HVAC contractors to hold a Mechanical Contractor License through the Delaware Division of Professional Regulation.
-Must pass PSI exam, provide 4 years experience or 2 years plus associate degree, maintain $50,000 surety bond, and renew every 2 years with 8 hours continuing education.
+Delaware requires HVAC contractors to hold a Mechanical Contractor License through the Division of Professional Regulation.
+Must pass trade exam and business law exam, provide 4 years experience documentation, carry required insurance, and renew every 2 years with continuing education requirements.

 §2